NguyenMinh1301/Per/document/payment/README.md

 ### 3. PayOS Return
 ```
-GET /api/v1/payments/payos/return?orderCode=123456789
+GET /payments/payos/return?orderCode=123456789&cancel=true
 ```
-Useful for the UI to display the latest `orderStatus` / `paymentStatus`.
+Response body contains the latest `orderStatus`/`paymentStatus`.
+On cancel/failure this endpoint also persists the state and restocks inventory.

 Operational Notes
 -----------------